 Open rates, link clicks, unsubscribe rates, website traffic from emails, referrals from emails, and lead scores are some of metrics you’ll want to track closely.
 Keep in mind the hard work is worth it, as once you’ve perfected it, your nurture sequence runs automatically without needing excessive revision.

 No fixed model exists for the perfect nurture sequence since it depends on your goals, products and services, and target audience.
 A great way to find the perfect nurture sequence for your business might be to use a popular model as a basic template and refine it through ongoing testing and benchmarking.
 By tracking metrics and making the necessary adjustments, you and your organisation could fully realise the proven benefits of lead nurturing.

 TractionNext is an industry-leading provider of all-in-one marketing automation software.
 Our next-generation marketing technology allows you to automate workflows and accelerate conversions without getting in the way of your business.
-To find out more about how we can help you provide a more relevant and engaging brand experience to your customers, reach out to our team or start a free trial.
+To find out more about how we can help you provide a more relevant and engaging brand experience to your customers, reach out to our team and book a demo.